 No treatment is needed in most cases

 It is often best to leave gallstones alone if they cause few or no symptoms.
 If symptoms are problematic after fatty food, it makes sense to avoid that type of food.
-See our gallstones diet sheet for further information.
+See separate leaflet called Gallstones Diet Sheet for more details.

 Taking a medicine called ursodeoxycholic acid may sometimes dissolve small stones.
-This may take years of treatment, is not usually successful, and therefore not commonly used.
+This may take years of treatment, is not usually successful and is therefore not commonly used.
 However, it may be used to prevent gallstones developing when there is a high risk of them forming.
-For example, in people who lose weight rapidly following surgery for obesity.
+For example, it may be used in people who lose weight rapidly following surgery for obesity.

-An operation to remove the gallbladder is the usual treatment if you have symptoms caused by gallstones.
-Different techniques to remove the gallbladder may be recommended depending on its site, size, and other factors.
+An operation to remove the gallbladder is the usual treatment if you have troublesome symptoms caused by gallstones.
+Different techniques to remove the gallbladder may be recommended depending on its site, size and other factors.